AtakamiTM/Discord-web/README.md

-Here's the updated version of the project description for your GitHub README:

----

 # Discord UI Recreation

 This project aims to recreate the user interface of the popular communication application, Discord.
 Using HTML, CSS, and JavaScript, a visual copy of the main UI elements has been created to mimic the structure and layout of the app.
 The following components have been implemented: